Skip to content

 CPU Image

-The CPU image is a lightweight container based on Python 3.12.
+The CPU image is a lightweight container based on Python 3.12 (Bookworm).
 It installs the Quantum Pipeline package and its dependencies directly from the project source.
+The data/ directory with sample molecule files is included in the image, so you can run simulations immediately with --file data/molecules.json.

 GPU Image

-The GPU image is built on the official NVIDIA CUDA 11.8.0 base with cuDNN 8.
-It includes a custom compilation of Qiskit Aer from source with CUDA Thrust backend support, providing hardware-accelerated quantum circuit simulation.
+The GPU image is built on NVIDIA CUDA 12.6.3 with cuDNN.
+It includes a custom compilation of Qiskit Aer from source with CUDA Thrust backend support.

 Spark Image